mgoltzsche/k8spkg/README.md

 # k8spkg

-An experimental command line tool to manage Kubernetes manifests and overcome current kubectl limitations.
+An experimental command line tool to (un)deploy Kubernetes manifests and overcome current kubectl limitations.

 ## Features

-- Wait for required ApiServices and Deployments to become available before applying dependent objects.
+- Rollout a manifest waiting for the contained APIServices and Deployments to become available.
-  _(for instance to deploy cert-manager and custom issuers/certs)_
-- Add common package label to API objecfs.
+- Add common label to a manifest's API objects to identify them as package (using [kustomize](https://github.com/kubernetes-sigs/kustomize)).
-  _(to ease deployment state inspection and support `kubectl apply -f - --prune -l app.kubernetes.io/part-of=<PKG>`)_
-- Delete API objects by package name.
+- Delete API objects by package name waiting for them to be deleted.
-  _(`kubectl delete -l app.kubernetes.io/part-of=<PKG>`)_

 ## Requirements